 Looking for easy cheesy goodness without the dairy?
-This lemon rosemary vegan cheese log only takes about 20 minutes of prep and makes a delicious addition to any cheese board or party platter.
+This lemon rosemary vegan cheese log (or cheese ball) only takes about 20 minutes of prep and makes a delicious addition to any cheese board or party platter.
 Full of Mediterranean flavors without any added oil, this recipe satisfies whole food plant-based, gluten-free, dairy-free, and vegan lifestyles.

 When I think of cheese logs or cheese balls, I think large holiday gatherings like Christmas and Thanksgiving.
 That’s because it’s such a comforting feel-good food, the kind that’s a pleasure to eat at get-togethers.
 Cheese logs should not be overlooked for other times of the year, though.
 In the summertime, for example, they're wonderful for a veggie platter.
 With its Mediterranean flavors, this lemon rosemary cheese log is particularly tasty with slices of apple in the autumn, too.